The blast furnace- extracting iron on a giant scale

 and be very expensive to shut down the furnace and restart it again.
 Below is an outline of how iron is

-extracted from its ore; haematite in a blast furnace.
+extracted from one of its ore haematite in a blast furnace.

 has a very high carbon content

-this reaction also releases lots of heat and the temperature is around 14000C.
+this reaction also releases lots of heat and the temperature is around 16000C.

 C(s) + O2(g) → CO2(g)

-carbon dioxide is reduced and the carbon is oxidised in this reaction, an equation for this redox reaction is shown below:
+carbon dioxide gas is reduced and the carbon/coke is oxidised in this reaction, an equation for this redox reaction is shown below:

 CO2(g) + C(s) → CO(g)